-Not every topic in biology can be taught by means of an experiment.
+Not every topic in physics can be taught by means of an experiment.
 A description/explanation by the teacher is easily forgotten by the learner, even if it was understood in the first place.

-Videos of some biological processes and computer animations can help, but they are still 'passive'.
+Videos of industrial processes and computer animations can help, but they are still 'passive'.
 The learner is not involved in 'discovering' the information.

 Research has shown that the more a learner is involved in the process of learning, the more they retain.
-This is also true of language acquisition.
+This also extends to language acquisition.